nikofil/nikofil.github.io/_posts/2020-02-14-rust-kernel-to-userspace-and-back.md

 SS.Selector ← (IA32_STAR[63:48]+8) OR 3;
 ```

 The spec of these two instructions therefore doesn't give us too much wiggle room.
 We have to setup `IA32_STAR` so that bits 32:47 contain the index of the kernel-mode code segment entry in the GDT, and the user-mode stack segment entry (for which we'll use the data entry, as it makes no difference) has to be right after that.
 Similarly bits 48:63 will contain the index of the user-mode code segment entry in the GDT, after which will be the index of the user-mode data segment entry.
-That's a mouthfull, so let's get to it and forget about this part forever afterwards!
+That's a mouthful, so let's get to it and forget about this part forever afterwards!

 Each entry in the GDT is normally 8 bytes, however the TSS one is special and takes up two entries, being 16 bytes.
 Also the first entry has to be empty, so we don't consider it.
 This is what our GDT looks like: